 The Home Office will inform you within 5 working days if they approve the BRP collection.

-Note: The nominated person must be over 18 years old and hold a valid passport, EU national ID card or BRP.
+Note: The nominated person must be over 18 years old and hold a valid passport, EU national ID card or BRP card.

 You will not need to get nominated if you are collecting your own BRP at the same time.
 That is providing you got named on your child's vignette sticker.